A20 autoroute: Deviation of Montauban and Montauban section - A62

-This section is managed by the DDE of Tarn-et-Garonne.
+This section is managed also by ASF.
 It is in 2x2 lanes and free.
 The Montauban by-pass is the last missing link of A20.
 The link is currently signaled the RN20 which has yet to be upgraded to autoroute standard.
 To the south of Montauban, the RN20 was upgraded to motorway standard in the Nineties, and has been re-numbered the A62.